The University of Massachusetts Amherst

 Old Chapel, Second Floor

 Financial Aid Services provides valuable information to students and their families during this important time in the college decision process.
 Learn how to plan for your college expenses, apply for financial aid, search for scholarships, and more.
-Financial Aid representatives will be available.
+This will also be an opportunity to ask questions in a Q&A format and connect with a financial aid counselor.

 Student Union Ballroom